-In 1998, a case brought by the National Coalition for Gay and Lesbian Equality which had started in the High Court arrived at the Constitutional Court and yielded a landmark decision.
-In NCGLE v Minister of Justice (1998), the organisation requested the Court to rule down section 20A of the Sexual Offences Act 1957 and to invalidate the crime of sodomy presented in the common law.
-NCGLE's aim was to suspend the legal consequences of the criminalisation of sodomy in the South African legal system.
-Justice Ackermann authored a historic majority judgement in favour of NCGLE which achieved the decriminalisation of sex between men in South Africa.
+In 1998, a case brought by the NCGLE, which had started in the High Court, arrived at the Constitutional Court and yielded a landmark decision.
+In NCGLE v.
+Minister of Justice (1998), the organisation requested the Court to rule down section 20A of the Sexual Offences Act 1957 and to invalidate the crime of sodomy presented in the common law.
+NCGLE's aim was to suspend the legal consequences of the criminalisation of sodomy in the South African legal system.5 Justice Ackermann authored a historic majority judgement in favour of NCGLE which achieved the decriminalisation of sex between men in South Africa.